WLNX: Closure and sale

 In early 2022, Lincoln College suffered a cyberattack that severely disrupted the university's enrollment systems, creating additional strains atop the effects of COVID-19, and led it to announce it would close after 157 years.
 On June 3, 2022, as part of the winding down of the college's operations, WLNX went off the air and was placed up for sale.
+It resumed broadcasting on May 10, 2024, after being silent since July 2023 and broadcasting from May to July 2023.
+It was sold to Independent Baptist Media in for $15,000 in 2024, and relaunched as a simulcast of WXEC-LP at Eureka College in Eureka, Illinois, which became the home of the Lincoln College broadcasting equipment and faculty after its closure.